EuropeanForestInstitute/aiphoria/README.md

 > ℹ️ _This package is still under development & will become available by June._

-This is a python package for dynamic wood material flows that helps you assess and visualize the wood material flows over time. `aiphoria` builds on top of [ODYM - Open Dynamic Material Systems Model] (https://github.com/IndEcol/ODYM).
+This is a python package for dynamic wood material flows that helps you assess and visualize the wood material flows over time. `aiphoria` builds on top of [ODYM - Open Dynamic Material Systems Model](https://github.com/IndEcol/ODYM).

 ## Features:
 `aiphoria` allows you to: